poletaevvlad/CubeLang/docs/statements.md

 end
 ```

 In the first line of the snippet above we can see five constraints.
-The cubelang library will attempt to find such orientation that will satisfy all of these constraints: top left sticker of the top face has the same color as the top left sticker of the front face, top left sticekr of the right face and top left color of the back face.
+The CubeLang library will attempt to find such orientation that will satisfy all of these constraints: top left sticker of the top face has the same color as the top left sticker of the front face, top left sticekr of the right face and top left color of the back face.
 The face on the top will not change.
 If such orientation can be found the formula on the second line will be executed.
 Otherwise, the constraints on the line 3 will be considered.

 Patterns can also be used without variables or `keeling` constraint.
 For example the same example file includes the following line: